bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## Our code are pulled to the ChRIS main branch directly, to see the code:

-- For sprint1, we rewrite ChRIS_Store_UI using redux and delete some redundant units.
+- For sprint 1, we rewrite ChRIS_Store_UI using redux and delete some redundant units.
   - The pull request is [here](https://github.com/FNNDSC/ChRIS_store_ui/pull/49/files)
-- For sprint2, we write the ChRIS's type declaration using TypeScript.
+- For sprint 2, we write the ChRIS's type declaration using TypeScript.
   - The pull request is [here](https://github.com/rebecabkerr/ChRIS_ui/pull/5/files)
-- For sprint3, we write unit test using JEST to test ChRIS's API, action, and reducer.
+- For sprint 3, we write unit test using JEST to test ChRIS's API, action, and reducer.
   - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/10/files)
-- For Sprint4, we fixed and optimized unit test scripts and deployed the Chris Store to the MOC using Openshift S2I
+- For Sprint 4, we fixed and optimized unit test scripts and deployed the Chris Store to the MOC using Openshift S2I
   - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/20), [here](https://github.com/FNNDSC/ChRIS_ui/pull/21)
   - The deployed webpage is [here](http://chris-store-demo-bu528-ui-for-cloud-mpc.k-apps.osh.massopen.cloud/plugins)(Please use Safari or Edge to access the webpage)
-- For Sprint5
+- For Sprint 5
   - Deploy the backend of Chris Store to MOC by using Openshift
   - Monitor the traffic of website by using the Jmeter, do the pressure test